This sweet paper bee craft, great for preschoolers, comes complete with printable template.

 - white cardstock x 1

 - black marker

 Print the body of the bee onto yellow paper.
 Print the page with the wings and eyes onto white cardstock.

 Cut out all the shapes on the template.

-	Next, cut 5 strips of paper for the bee’s stripes about 1.5 inches wide (I had these ready cut for my preschooler).
+Next, cut 5 strips of paper for the bee’s stripes about 1.5 inches wide.
+You may want to have these cut in advance.
 You will need 3 black strips and 2 yellow strips.

 Using scissors, snip the paper along the strip, making sure not to cut all the way across the paper.

 Once you have cut all the strips of paper, you’re read to glue!